 I Lost to a Girl

-We have a bit of a dilemma in the US: if you want to wrestle on your high school team in most states, you must wrestle the boys.
+We have a bit of a dilemma in the US: if you want to wrestle on your high school team in many states, you must wrestle the boys.
 Unfortunately, most parents and athletes are not comfortable with the idea of competing in a contact sport with boys.
 This means female athletes who would like the sport of wrestling are less inclined to join.
 As prideful as it may be to compete against the opposite gender and be successful, it doesn't always prove fruitful for the sport in the long run.

 Has our thinking become complacent to pretend that if you are beating the boys, you would never lose to a girl?
 That is completely false.
 First, there is nothing about competition that guarantees you a win.
 For me, the mental stress from such unexpected losses would have made me quit this sport a long time ago!
 By creating this fallacy, we are lessening the values we put on female athletes in general.
 Would you want the girl you beat to be made fun of because she lost to you?
 Would that mean you aren't a good athlete, all because you are a girl?
 There is no way the fastest growing sport in the US is not producing good female athletes.